Give us a star on GitHub! Your support helps us grow. ⭐

 .

-After adding the two lines and ensuring your API key is set up:
+After adding the two lines and ensuring your API key is set up:- Run your agent application as you normally would.

 Instrument any function in your code to create spans that track its execution, parameters, and return values.
 These operations will appear in your session visualization alongside LLM calls.